Eulena/AdvancedDataStorageRetrieval/README.md

 daily_normals("01-01")

 ```
-# calculate the daily normals for the trip
+## Calculate the daily normals for the trip
-# apply tuple of calculations into a list called `normals`
+## Apply tuple of calculations into a list called `normals`

-# Start and end date of the trip
+## Start and end date of the trip

 ```
 start_date = '2017-07-01'
 end_date ='2017-07-14'

 ```
-# Start and end date to create a range of dates
+## Start and end date to create a range of dates

 ```
 dates = session.query(Measurement.date).filter(Measurement.date >= start_date).filter(Measurement.date <= end_date).group_by(Measurement.date).all()

 ```
-# List to get elements in the tuple from the dates
+## List to get elements in the tuple from the dates

 ```
 trip_dates = [x[0] for x in dates]
 ```

-# Save a list of %m-%d strings with another list comprehension
+## Save a list of %m-%d strings with another list comprehension

 ```
 trip_dates_stripped= [x[5:] for x in trip_dates]

 ```

-# Start month/day and the end month/day
+## Start month/day and the end month/day

 ```
 start_month_day = trip_dates_stripped[0]